 other member’s flying along with other club activities.

 Cadets will be expected to complete several work days during the year.
 These generally last a few hours and may cover things like cleaning a hangar out, litter picking, aircraft cleaning and other similar things.

 A cadet should plan at least two days per month at the club, to progress their flying at a reasonable pace.

 In addition, a cadet should plan to attend the club for one week in the summer holidays.
 This is usually the week when the club holds its annual competition.
 The aim is to help run the event and is usually a lot of fun for all concerned.

 It is hoped that the cadet will learn to fly and acquire key skills with a safe and professional

 Membership of the cadet scheme lasts for one year.
 Renewal is discretionary by the cadet instructors depending on the cadet's progress and their general helpfulness around the club.

 Progress will be recognised in many forms and although cross country flying is a major club activity, vintage flying, aerobatics and instructing, to name a few, are equally worthy activities and many young pilots have shown success in these diverse areas.

 A reasonable progress plan would be:

-End of 1st Year of training: First solo, PA1 rating and Preparation for Bronze Badge.
+End of 1st Year of training: First solo or getting close to first solo.
+Preparation for the Bronze Badge.